Overview of Producer Company Registration

 - PAN card of all the directors

 - Aadhar card of all the directors containing the same information as per the PAN card.

-Name is reserved through the RUN (Reserve Unique Name) form respective of Registrar of Companies.
+Name is reserved through the RUN (Reserve Unique Name) form with the respective Registrar of Companies.
 The name should end with “Producer Limited Company” and must be unique.
-The applicant can apply for the incorporation with the 20 days of name reservation.
+The applicant can apply for the incorporation within the 20 days of name reservation.

-Step 4: Preparation of MOA and AOA along with other documents:
+- Preparation of MOA and AOA along with other documents

 Once the name has been approved, the applicant must start the incorporation process by preparing the below-given documents: